GCTC-NTGC/TalentCloud/README.md

 First download the applicable package here ; https://nodejs.org/en/

 Then after installation completes, restart your computer and open Powershell.
+Navigate to your TalentCloud directory.

 Type in the commands,